 “Forming strong bonds, supporting children and young people through emotionally challenging life events, and tackling the various inequalities and stigma associated with loneliness, is an increasingly important area of our evidence-based work with local schools and communities.”

 Activities taking place at Edge Hill during Mental Health Awareness Week which runs from Monday 9 to Sunday 15 May, include daily tips on managing your mental health, free training for staff and students provided by HR and national mental health charity Chasing the Stigma, free art workshops with Tate Liverpool and a free meditation session.
-For more information click here.
+Find out more information about these current and past events by visiting our Tackling the Blues page.

 Tackling the Blues is an award-winning sport and arts-based education programme – funded by the Office for Students (OfS) and Research England with support from the Premier League Charitable Fund – which supports children and young people aged 6-16 who are experiencing, or are at risk of developing, mental illness.